-2.1 Review of Materials Modelling (RoMM) and ontologies
+2.1 Review of Materials Modelling, MODA, and ontologies

-Where a physically based modelling approach is followed, physical equations (PEs) are employed jointly with materials relations (MRs) that parameterize and complement the PEs, e.g., for a particular substance.
-The combination of PEs and MRs is referred to as the system of governing equations (GEs); on the basis of the Review of Materials Modelling (RoMM) [3], common PE types are identified categorized into four groups according to their granularity level: Electronic, atomistic, mesoscopic, or continuum.
-Subsequent to the review activity and the agreement on a basic nomenclature as formalized by RoMM [3], the EMMC developed MODA, a semi-formalized simplified graph representation for simulation workflows [7]; this notation, which is immediately intelligible to human readers, but not immediately machine-processable, was further extended to permit the inclusion of graph elements that represent logical data transfer (LDT) [17].
+Where a physically based modelling approach is followed, physical equations are employed jointly with materials relations that parameterize and complement the physical equations, e.g., for a particular substance.
+The combination of physical equations and materials relations is referred to as the system of governing equations; on the basis of the Review of Materials Modelling [3], common physical equation types are identified categorized into four groups according to their granularity level: Electronic, atomistic, mesoscopic, or continuum.
+Subsequent to the review activity and the agreement on a basic nomenclature as formalized by the Review of Materials Modelling [3], the EMMC developed MODA, a semi-formalized simplified graph representation for simulation workflows [7]; this notation, which is immediately intelligible to human readers, but not immediately machine-processable, was further extended to permit the inclusion of graph elements that represent logical data transfer [20].
 In MODA graphs, there are four classes of vertices, which are here referred to as sections:

 - 1. Use case, i.e., the physical system to be simulated. - 2.
-Materials model, i.e., the system of GEs, with one or multiple PEs and MRs. - 3.
-Solver, i.e., the numerical solution of the model in terms of exactly the variables that occur in the GEs explicitly (and nothing beyond this). - 4.
+Materials model, i.e., the system of governing equations, with one or multiple physical equations and materials relations. - 3.
+Solver, i.e., the numerical solution of the model in terms of the variables that occur in the governing equations explicitly (and nothing beyond this). - 4.
 Processor, i.e., any computational operation beyond the above.

 For each section, the MODA standard contains a list of text fields, which are here referred to as aspects, where more detailed information can be provided; however, since this is plain text, it is not immediately possible to extract semantically annotated content from this representation automatically.
-In LDT graphs, additionally, there are vertices for logical resources that store logical variables, i.e., abstractions of quantities and data structures that are exchanged between sections; the representation of the workflows and the flow of information is conceptual, or logical, in the sense that it does not carry any information on how the exchange of data is realized technically [17].
+In logical data transfer graphs, additionally, there are vertices for logical resources that store logical variables, i.e., abstractions of quantities and data structures that are exchanged between sections; the representation of the workflows and the flow of information is conceptual, or logical, in the sense that it does not carry any information on how the exchange of data is realized technically [20].